unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-same as --smart-attach-daemon but daemon runs only on legion lord node
+``help``: same as --smart-attach-daemon but daemon runs only on legion lord node

 legion-smart-attach-daemon2
 ***************************